nstjuliana/DreamUp/_docs/phases/enhancement-phase-1.md

 ## Features

-### 1. Game Interaction System
+### 1. Game Interaction System with Manifest Support

-**Goal**: Enable agent to find and interact with game UI elements (buttons, menus).
+**Goal**: Enable agent to find and interact with game UI elements using manifest data (if available).

 **Steps**:
 1. Create `src/browser/ui-pattern-detector.ts` with UI detection functions
-2. Implement `findStartButton()` using Stagehand's AI capabilities to locate play/start buttons
+2. Implement `findStartButton()` that:
+   - First checks manifest for start button configuration (selector, text, position)
+   - Falls back to Stagehand's AI detection if no manifest or manifest fails
 3. Implement `clickElement()` helper function
 4. Create `src/browser/stagehand-handler.ts` with Stagehand integration
 5. Implement basic interaction sequence: detect start button → click it
 6. Add keyboard input support (arrow keys, spacebar) for gameplay simulation
+7. Use manifest controls data (if available) to guide which keys to press
-7. Implement simple gameplay loop: detect game state → perform actions → wait
+8. Implement simple gameplay loop: detect game state → perform actions → wait

-**Deliverable**: Agent can find and click start buttons, simulate basic keyboard gameplay
+9. Create `src/utils/manifest-parser.ts` to parse and validate manifest data

+**Deliverable**: Agent can use manifest data to improve interaction accuracy, with fallback to AI detection

 ---